 The Publish/Subscribe (Pub/Sub) messaging paradigm is used to exchange messages between multiple applications without any knowledge of the sending or receiving applications.
 The messages are exchanged via an intermediary channel, called a topic.
 As the name of the model indicates, the applications sending the message are considered publishers, and the recipients of the message are subscribers, as they subscribe to the channel they are interested in.

-Since all Pub/Sub models require a channel for communication, NCache acts as a medium for topics so that the publisher publishes the message to the NCache topic, and subscribers receive the message via the topic after being notified about it.
-The notification model is Poll based Notification model.
+Since all Pub/Sub models require a channel for communication, NCache acts as a medium for topics so that the publisher publishes the message to the NCache topic, and subscribers receive the message via the topic on notification.
+The notification model is Poll-based Notification model.
 Using NCache as medium for topics ensures loose coupling within the model and allows berth to scale with abstraction.
 This also provides the added benefit of the topics being distributed.

 It is recommended to use a separate cache dedicated to Pub/Sub only.
 This is because of two features of NCache: